• Skip to primary navigation

 Are fried eggs good for you?

 Yes!
-Eggs are rich in protein, biotin, iron, vitamins, zinc, and magnesium.
+Eggs are a rich source of protein, iron, and vitamins.
 In order to make sure the eggs maintain their nutrients, don't overcook them.
 The longer you cook your eggs, the more nutrients you lose.

 Are burgers better on the grill or on a cast iron skillet?